 Also, in case you're wondering, you can leave the starter motor solenoid's 'S' terminal wire connected to the engine's wiring harness connector or not, the test will work either way.

 Reconnect the battery negative (-) cable to the battery negative post.

 Apply 12 Volts to the 'S' terminal wire of the starter motor starter solenoid with your remote starter switch.

 1.)
 The starter will activate and will turn over the engine.

 2.)
 The starter motor won't do a thing.

 Let's take a look at what your test results mean:

 CASE 1: The starter motor cranked the engine.
-This is the correct and expected test result and it confirms that the starter motor itself is good (not defective).
+This is the correct and expected test result.

-The next step is to see if 'S' terminal wire delivers an activation signal to the starter motor.
+You can conclude that the starter motor itself is OK.
+The next step is to see if the starter motor gets the 12 Volt Start signal on the 'S' terminal wire.
 Go to: TEST 2: Verifying The 12 Volt Start Signal.

 CASE 2: The starter motor DID NOT crank the engine.
 This usually means that your starter motor is bad and needs to be rebuilt or replaced.